| |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-There are two security forces on the islands, the local police and the civil guard or "policia local" & "guardia civil".
+We have two security forces here, the local police and the civil guard or "policia local" & "guardia civil".
+The police office in Puerto Rico can be found at the edge of the park that leads to the beach, next to the Atlantic medical clinic on "avenida Mogán".
+In Playa del Ingles the office is next to the Nilo commercial center or Avis car hire.
 The guardia civil have green uniforms with green markings on their cars, the policia local - blue uniforms with blue markings on their cars.

-To report a crime to the police "after the fact", or to obtain a police report for any reason, you will need to go to the local police station and be prepared to give basic details in Spanish.
-If you don't speak or understand Spanish, there's a slight possibility you can get by with a phrase book, though in my experience you will have to take someone with you who can speak Spanish.
+To report a crime to the police "after the fact", or to obtain a police report for any reason, you will need to go to the police station in Arguineguin (for Puerto Rico and surrounding areas) or the station near the "Nilo Center" in Playa del Ingles (same station even if you're staying in Maspalomas) and be prepared to give basic details in Spanish.
+If you don't speak or understand Spanish, there's a slight possibility you can get by with a phrase book, though in my experience you will have to take someone with you who can speak some Spanish.
 If the police can't understand you, they won't make a report.

 If you are the victim of theft whilst here and are covered by insurance, you need a police report to make a claim.
 Sorry but don't expect them to catch the criminal and get back what was stolen, I've yet to see or hear of that happening.
 You also need a police report for a duplicate passport.
 The first person you should notify is your holiday representative if you've booked through a tour operator.
 They may be able to warn other guests for example if the theft was from your apartment but more importantly, they can arrange for someone to go with you to the police station to make the report.
 If you haven't a representative to report to, try the reception of the apartment complex or hotel that you're staying at.
 They can arrange for someone to go with you, although there may be a fee to pay if they contact a professional translator for you.